XRPLF/xrpl-dev-portal/content/tutorial-build-run-rippled-ubuntu.md

 * As a development best practice, you may want to build a `rippled` .deb file.
 For more information, see _Ubuntu Packaging Guide_: [Packaging New Software](http://packaging.ubuntu.com/html/packaging-new-software.html).

 * You may also want to install a `systemd` unit.
 For more information, see [systemd for Upstart Users](https://wiki.ubuntu.com/SystemdForUpstartUsers).
-If you are compiling `rippled` from source, you may want to take a look at the `rippled` [systemd unit file](https://github.com/ripple/rippled-package-builder/blob/staging/rpm-builder/rippled.service) that is a part of the `rippled-package-builder` and adjust it to fit your needs.
+You can use the [official `rippled` system unit file](https://github.com/ripple/rippled-package-builder/blob/staging/rpm-builder/rippled.service) or modify it to suit your needs.